 - (a) The District may refuse or disconnect service to customers when conditions are hazardous or out of compliance with codes, regulations or requirements.
-The District is not liable for loss or damage to persons or property resulting from its refusal or disconnection of service for the aforementioned reasons nor from defects or negligence: - By the customer beyond the point of delivery, or - In the customer's installation or equipment. - (b) When an individual's action (e.g., tree falling or blasting) might endanger District property or interrupt power, prearrangements can be made for a crew or serviceman to stand by.
-Cost for this service may be charged to the responsible party.

-Should loss or damage occur to District property, the responsible party may be charged for repair or replacement cost, administrative time and expense and estimated unmetered energy.
-However, if a District employee is at the site and approves the method and work, the above mentioned charge may be waived.

-(c) System Interference: Installation of certain equipment (e.g., welders, motors, electric fences) may interfere with electrical, radio or television reception on neighboring premises.
+The District is not liable for loss or damage to persons or property resulting from: its refusal or disconnection of service for the aforementioned reasons; defective, improperly installed, and/or failed equipment, wiring, and/or facilities beyond the point of delivery. - (b) When an individual's action (e.g., tree falling or blasting) might endanger District property or interrupt power, prearrangements can be made for a crew or serviceman to stand by.
+Cost for this service may be charged to the responsible party. - Should loss or damage occur to District property, the responsible party may be charged for repair or replacement cost, administrative time and expense and estimated unmetered energy.
+However, if a District employee is at the site and approves the method and work, the above-mentioned charge may be waived. - (c) System Interference: Installation of certain equipment (e.g., welders, motors, electric fences) may interfere with electrical, radio or television reception on neighboring premises.
 The responsible customer is required to take necessary steps to correct all such interference.
 Non-compliance within five days after notice can lead to service disconnection.